 The word "cottage" is something of an understatement.
 Downstairs, there's a huge country-style kitchen with views of the gardens, complete with a parasol-shaded table and swings for children.
 There are two ground-floor lounges.
 The first, a formal "adults' room", has a basket of books and grown-up armchairs.
 The second has an enormous flat-screen television, stacks of board games, piles of magazines, a PlayStation 2 and a selection of DVDs.

 To the back, is a dining room that seats eight where you can arrange for the chefs at Calcot Manor to come and rustle you up a special meal (from £55pp).
 Upstairs, there are three bedrooms, with Aromatherapy Associates products, fluffy white robes and a claw-foot tub in the master suite.

-The master ensuite with its clawfoot tub The interiors were overseen by Nicky Farquhar, design director for Calcot Hotels.
+The interiors were overseen by Nicky Farquhar, design director for Calcot Hotels.
 She has kept the muted Cotswold palette intact, while lifting the space with botanical prints, that nod to Barnsley House's green-fingered roots, plus contemporary canvases by artist Ben Lowe.